Western-Formula-Racing/RaspberryPi-CAN-DAQ-MVP/README.md

 ### Testing Software Configuration with Virtual CAN Datastreams
 Refer to the document, [VIRTUAL_DATASTREAM_GENERATION.md](./documentation/VIRTUAL_DATASTREAM_GENERATION.md), for information about how to do this.

+### Motec Conversion
+Motec log generator was originally written by stevendaniluk and is available here: https://github.com/stevendaniluk/MotecLogGenerator.